-One of the best ways for organizations to keep pace with changes in the social sector and giving trends is to invest in software that is designed for the modern donor and continues to adapt to their expectations.
-It can be cost-heavy to either purchase replacement systems and learn how to use new tools, or to stick with a platform that does not meet evolving donor expectations and paints your brand as outdated.
+One of the best ways to keep pace with evolving giving trends is to invest in software that keeps today’s modern donor in mind and adapts to their expectations.
+While it can be cost-heavy to purchase new software, it can cost just as much to stick with a platform that doesn’t meet these changing expectations and paints your brand as outdated.

-The better option is to invest in a fundraising platform that accounts for new trends, continually works to stay ahead of them, and grows with you.
-Below, we explore some of the bigger trends in online giving and the fundraising software questions your organization needs to ask itself to assess your current technology.
+The key is to find a fundraising platform that accounts for new trends, continually works to stay ahead of them, and scales with your organization.
+To help, we explore some of the trends in online giving and the questions you should ask to find out if your current fundraising option is up to par.

 “If [nonprofits] don’t dramatically change the way they do business they’re not going to be able to survive and thrive.
 Nonprofits have to make some significant changes if they want to survive in this new reality.”

-If we follow this line of thinking, there are two ways to fulfill the charge from Edgington.
+There are two ways to change the way we operate in the social sector.
 First, create a fundraising strategy that incorporates what’s new and trending in the world of online fundraising and donor behavior.
 Second, use a fundraising platform that’s been built with the ever-changing nature of the industry in mind.